Share

 Use Cases

 At the network’s edge, AWS WAF and CloudFront’s Bot Control collaborate to limit the traffic of malicious bots.
-By employing Bot Control, you may reduce the operating and infrastructure costs associated with scrapers, scanners, and crawlers.
-Another benefit of Bot Control is the removal of bot traffic that may misrepresent traffic and conversion numbers.
+By leveraging Bot Control in AWS WAF, you can effectively reduce operational and infrastructure costs associated with scrapers, scanners, and crawlers.
+Additionally, Bot Control plays a crucial role in eliminating deceptive bot traffic that could skew traffic and conversion metrics, ultimately enhancing the user experience.

 Crawlers and scrapers are tools that websites utilize to index their content, extract files from their APIs, or otherwise make unlawful use of these resources.
 Controlling individual bots or a group of bots, such as search engine crawlers and scrapers, can be done via Bot Control.
 Search engine web crawlers can’t be prevented since Bot Control can’t be turned off by default.